 Living on campus is an essential part of the Penn experience.
-Beginning Fall 2015 all exchange students are required to live on campus and participate in a dining plan their first year of enrollment.
+All exchange students are required to live on campus and participate in a dining plan their first year of enrollment.
 Requests for exceptions to this policy must be made in writing to

 by June 15 for Fall Semester and November 16 for Spring Semester.
 Students are welcome to live in any of our undergraduate residences if space is available.